opencv/opencv/doc/tutorials/introduction/desktop_java/java_dev_intro.rst

 Now we'll create a simple face detection application using OpenCV.

-First, create a "lib/" folder and copy the OpenCV jar into it.
+First, create a :file:`lib/` folder and copy the OpenCV jar into it.
 By default, SBT adds jars in the lib folder to the Java library search path.
-You can optionally rerun "sbt eclipse" to update your Eclipse project.
+You can optionally rerun ``sbt eclipse`` to update your Eclipse project.

         .. code-block:: bash